sajadsabouri1375/eur-usd-direction-prediction/README.md

 # Forex Direction Prediction Basilica
 This repository includes python programs required to test EUR/USD positive/negative direction prediction for Basilica company.

+## How to Install
+To test the current program, you need to clone the repository and checkout to "main" branch (If it is not the default branch), and then install python requirements at "requirements.txt" with the command "pip install -r requirements.txt".
+Then, running each of the scripts which start with "test" would run the equivalent test.

 ## Get EUR/USD Data
 To gather required data for modelling, we need a data provider with the ability to provide historical data (for several years) at intervals of interest.